fabianonline/telegram.sh/README.md

 # Or an image, giving you a preview and stuff.
 telegram -i solar_system.png # We don't need to send a message if we're
 # sending a file.

+# Use environment variables to tell curl to use a proxy server:
+HTTPS_PROXY="socks5://127.0.0.1:1234" telegram "Hello, World."
+# Check the curl documentation for more info about supported proxy
+# protocols.
 ```

 ## Requirements